seetadev/AgentMesh-Playground/README.md

 **AgentMesh Stack Examples for Secure Multi-Agent Systems**

-> A collection of practical examples built on the **AgentMesh Stack** — a **libp2p-based peer-to-peer coordination framework** for secure, decentralized multi-agent systems.
+> A collection of practical 8 practical examples built on the **AgentMesh Stack** — a **libp2p and IPFS-based peer-to-peer coordination framework** for secure, decentralized multi-agent systems.

 ---